Mohammad-Khazaee/mohammad-khazaee.github.io/index.md

 My purpose of starting this blog is to share knowledge and experiences in various fields of electrical engineering and programming.
 Here you can find educational articles, practical tips and personal experiences.
-I hope to cooperate and exchange ideas with you, Duniya
-Improve technology and engineering.
+I hope to cooperate and exchange ideas with you, Improve technology and engineering.